Mikveh after delayed Tisha B’Av

 10 August, 2016

-I have a few questions about potentially going to the Mikvah around Tisha Bav this year.
-It seems that my Mikvah night might be Friday night of tisha bav this year, however if it does take longer for me to get a clean hefsek I would have to go motzei tisha bav.
-My questions are as follows if I do need to go motzei tisha beav.
+I have a few questions about potentially going to the Mikvah around Tisha B’av this year.
+It seems that my Mikvah night might be Friday night of Tisha B’av this year.
+But if it takes longer for me to get a clean hefsek, I would have to go motzei Tisha B’av.
+Here are my questions if I do need to go motzei Tisha B’av.

-Eating before immersion is permissible, so long as you are sure to brush your teeth well after eating.
-Often, the mikveh will remain open later the night after Tisha B'Av to allow one to eat before going to the mikveh.
+You are allowed to eat before immersion, so long as you are sure to brush your teeth well after eating.
+Often, the mikveh will remain open later the night after Tisha B’Av to allow women to eat before going to the mikveh.
 If there is not time to eat at home, then pack something to take with you.
 We recommend checking in advance to see if there is a change in mikveh hours Sunday night.

-Once a woman has completed her clean days, she may switch to colored undergarments and need not perform any further bedikot.
+Once you have completed your clean days, you may switch to colored undergarments and do not perform any further bedikot.

 Please write back with any further questions.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.